Taila Santos: Professional Fighters League

 On March 1, 2024, it was reported that Santos signed with Professional Fighters League.

 Santos was scheduled to make her debut against Denise Kielholtz on April 4, 2024 at PFL 1.
 However, a week before the event it was announced that Kielholtz had pulled out and she would instead face llara Joanne.
 Santos won the bout by a rear-naked choke submission at the end of the first round.

 Santos faced Jena Bishop at PFL 4 on June 13, 2024.
 She won the bout via split decision.

 Santos faced Liz Carmouche in the semi-finals of the 2024 Women's Flyweight tournament at PFL 7 on August 2, 2024.
 At the weigh-ins, Carmouche missed weight by 1 pound, coming in at 127 pounds.
 Santos won the bout via unanimous decision.

 In the final, Santos faced Dakota Ditcheva on November 29, 2024, at PFL 10.
 She lost the bout by technical knockout via body punches in the second round leading to the first knockout loss in her career.

 On January 15, 2025, it was announced that Santos was join the 2025 PFL World Tournament in their flyweight division.

 In the quarterfinal, Santos was scheduled to face Juliana Velasquez on April 11, 2025, at PFL 2.
 However, Santos withdrew from the tournament and was replaced by Ekaterina Shakalova.

 On August 21, 2025 it was announced that Santos had tested positive for Oxandrolone and clenbuterol as the result of an out-of-competition sample collected on March 21, 2025.
 USADA gave her a 6 month suspension that began on March 21st and will end on September 21, 2025.

+Santos faced Yan Qihui on May 2, 2026, at PFL Sioux Falls.
+She won the fight via technical knockout in round one.

+Santos faced Sabrinna de Sousa on August 22, 2026, at PFL Tampa.
+She lost the bout via unanimous decision.